1959/60 in photos

 Welsh was a “guest” at this stage but was signed during the summer.
 However, this would be the last time that supporters would see Duquemin, Clugston or Bull, all of whom were released or declined terms as the wage bill was cut by about 25% in the face of falling gates, prompting the resignation of H.L.Miles, a director since 1951, who said “There are a lot of things I don’t agree with”, although he declined to be more specific….The team had finished in mid-table although a reasonable run in the New Year had taken them into fourth place at one stage.

 One of the biggest attendances of the post war years, officially given as 10,000 although that is probably an estimate, saw a charity match at The Eyrie on Sunday 24 April 1960 between the Showbiz XI and a team picked by Ronnie Rooke.
 Here (left to right) are former England skipper Billy Wright, former Arsenal and Wales defender Wally Barnes (by then a BBC commentator), comedian Dave King, Ronnie Rooke, former Luton captain Syd Owen (who had just resigned as their manager), disc jockey Jimmy Henney and singer Ronnie Carroll.
-There were a number of such matches around this period, played in the teeth of quite vocal opposition from the Lord's Day Observance Society, who were said to have sent an "observer" to this match and several times tried to get matches banned by the Courts.
+There were a number of such matches around this period, played in the teeth of quite vocal opposition from the Lord's Day Observance Society, who were reported to have sent an "observer" to this match, and several times tried to get matches banned by the Courts.
 It was illegal to charge for admission on a Sunday, but spectators were "invited" to make a donation for a programme in order to get in.